-Chris is currently the Chair of the Board of the Central Alberta Community Legal Clinic, the Past President of the Central Alberta Bar Society, the Red Deer Judicial District Representative of the Alberta Civil Trial Lawyers’ Association, a member of the Board of Directors of Pro Bono Law Alberta, and a member of the Association of Trial Lawyers of America.
+Chris is the Past Chair of the Board of the Central Alberta Community Legal Clinic, the Past President of the Central Alberta Bar Society, the Red Deer Judicial District Representative of the Alberta Civil Trial Lawyers’ Association, a former member of the Board of Directors of Pro Bono Law Alberta, and a member of the Association of Trial Lawyers of America.
 He is also a member of the Canadian Bar Association.
 He has been involved with a number of fundraising activities for Red Deer College including as the co-chair of its annual Affairs of the Arts fundraising event.
 He has also been involved with the Canadian Paraplegic Association serving on the organizing committees for its fundraising golf tournaments and its Jeans and Jewels (formerly Diamonds & Denim) fundraising gala.
 He is a former member of the Kiwanis Club of Red Deer.

 Chris has instructed and presented papers at conferences and seminars for the Legal Education Society of Alberta, the Canadian Bar Association and the Alberta Civil Trial Lawyers Association.
 He has also instructed at the Red Deer College both in student courses and at faculty seminars.